TheElixZammuto/moonlight-xbox/README.md

 - Graceful Disconnection
 - Host configuration (for resolution and bitrate) and saved host history
 - Audio
+- 4K HDR

 ## What does NOT work
 - Hardware Mouse (UWP Limitations sadly)
-- 120FPS
+- 120FPS (Never tested, let me know if it works)
-- HDR (Probably not possible with the Xbox UWP Platform)
 - Everything else not listed above

 ## Building